EV charger installation cost price will vary quite a lot depending on a number of factors

 Your average electric car uses about 0.20 kWh per km.
 When you are charging it, this means that over the space of a month you are going to use around 282 kWh on average.
 This number will obviously vary depending on how much you use it, the conditions you drive in, and so on.

 Can I Charge My Car Through A Regular Plug Socket?

 Yes – in most cases, your EV will come with a cable that has been designed for use in a standard three-pin domestic plug socket.
 So most of the time, you will be able to charge your car just by using that socket.
 However, having a specifically built EV charger is often more efficient and easier to use.

 How Do I Get An EV Charger At Home?

-The good news is: it is pretty straightforward to get an EV charger installed in your home.
+The good news is, EV home charger installation is pretty straightforward.
 You just need to get in touch with an electrician who is capable of doing this for you, who can then install it for you.
 They will also be able to recommend your options, such as tethered versus untethered.